MzrMag/cse15l-lab-reports/Lab1.md

 ls
 lecture1
 ```
-The working directory is home directory.
+The working directory is home directory "/home".
 I am getting this output because ls will list out files and directories this current directory contains.
 The output is not an error.

 **2**
 ```
 ls lecture1/
 Hello.class  Hello.java  messages  README
 ```
-The working directory is still home directory
+The working directory is still home directory "/home".
-I am getting this output because "ls lecture1/" lists out files and directories within the lecture1 directory
+I am getting this output because "ls lecture1/" lists out files and directories within the lecture1 directory.
 The output is not an error.

 **3**
 ```
 ls en-us.txt
 en-us.txt
 ```
 The working directory is /home/lecture1/messages.
 I am getting this ouput because ls command simply confirms that this file exits by displaying its name.
 The output is not an error.

 **4**
 ```